Quadratic Programming-based Reference Spreading Control for Dual-Arm Robotic Manipulation with Planned Simultaneous Impacts: Introduction

 \subsubsection{Error peaking}

 The main challenge addressed in this work is the avoidance of so-called error peaking.
 Under traditional tracking control, impact-induced jumps in the joint velocities will cause the velocity tracking error to peak around the impact time as a result of an inevitable mismatch between the actual impact time and the nominal impact time \cite{Biemond2013,Forni2013,Leine2008}.
 This peak in the tracking error can result in similar peaks in the input torques, potentially inducing additional vibrations, or damage/destabilize the system and increase energy consumption as described for impact-induced input steps.
-An additional challenge arises when several impacts are planned to be executed simultaneously \cite{Rijnen2019} as is the case for dual-arm manipulation.
-Inevitable differences in the impact timing of both robots with the same object, or misalignment of the impacting surface(s) of the robot and the object leads to multiple separate impacts to take place.
+An additional challenge arises when several impacts are planned to be executed simultaneously \cite{Rijnen2019} as is the case for humanoid jumping, manipulation tasks with impacts between significantly large surfaces, or dual-arm manipulation.
+Inevitable differences in the impact timing between different bodies, or misalignment of the impacting surface(s) of the robot and the object leads to multiple separate impacts to take place.
 This results in uncertainty in the contact states during this impact sequence, complicating tracking control when compared with a single impact scenario.
 The goal of this paper is hence to enable tracking control in mechanical systems that experience nominally simultaneous impacts at multiple contact points.